-In actual fact, this question reflected a theology of sin and sickness that was prevalent at the time, and had been throughout the history of Israel.
-Indeed this same theology prevails today among some Christians in some quarters – the belief that sickness is a result of sin and that failure to receive healing is also a consequence of sin or unbelief (which of course is, in itself, sin).
-According to the argument, blessings, prosperity and health are our right and are signs of being God’s children.
+In actual fact, this question reflected a theology of sin and sickness that was prevalent at the time and had been throughout the history of Israel.
+Indeed, this same theology prevails today among some Christians in some quarters – the belief that sickness is a result of sin and that failure to receive healing is also a consequence of sin or unbelief (which, of course, in itself, is sin).
+According to the argument, blessings, prosperity and health are our right and are signs that we are God’s children.
 God desires to heal everyone.
-Therefore if someone is not healed there must be a reason and it cannot be God’s ‘fault’.
+Therefore, if someone is not healed there must be a reason and it cannot be God’s ‘fault’.

-We further see that God, in making covenant with Israel (e.g. Deuteronomy 5, Deuteronomy 30) promises that obedience will result in a life of blessing whilst disobedience (sin) will result in death and cursings.
+We further see that God, in making covenant with Israel (e.g. Deuteronomy 5, Deuteronomy 30), promises that obedience will result in a life of blessing whilst disobedience (sin) will result in death and cursing.
 We also read numerous accounts where sickness breaks out as a result of God’s judgement.

-It is hardly surprising then that we see the disciples displaying this attitude toward the blind man.
-Yet the response of Jesus is a strong correction to this line of reasoning, “Neither this man nor his parents sinned,” said Jesus, “but this happened so that the works of God might be displayed in him.”
+It is hardly surprising, then, that we see the disciples displaying this attitude towards the blind man.
+Yet the response of Jesus is a strong correction to this line of reasoning, ‘Neither this man nor his parents sinned,’ said Jesus, ‘but this happened so that the works of God might be displayed in him.’
 (John 9:3).
 Jesus’ reply, in fact, perfectly reflected an accurate portrayal of both Old and New Testament theology regarding sickness and sin.
 For example:

 • God vindicated Job (Job 42:7-9)